utdata/icj-class/final/final.md

 - imagebw: the filename of a black and white image of the band member.
 - text: This is a several paragraph description of the band member, in HTML.
 You can use the [safe](https://mozilla.github.io/nunjucks/templating.html#safe) tag to use as HTML, like this: `{{ members.text | safe}}`.

+Use all of these on the member detail pages.

 ### Discography

 The data in "discography" includes;